HomeVestors Reviews: What You Need to Know

 HomeVestors is a nationwide company that buys houses for cash.
 Most people are more familiar with HomeVestors’ famous trademark, "We Buy Ugly Houses."

-Like other We Buy Houses companies, HomeVestors purchases homes in as-is condition for a steep discount — sometimes just 50% of fair market value.
-It fixes them up, then resells them for a huge profit — typically tens of thousands of dollars.
+Like other 'we buy houses' companies, HomeVestors purchases homes in as-is condition for a steep discount — sometimes just 50% of market value.
+It then fixes them up and resells them for a profit — typically tens of thousands of dollars.

 Show more